elkayem/ESP_NIXIE/README.md

 * *Set UTC Offset.*  The user's local time zone is selected by adjusting the time offset from UTC time.
 * *Auto DST.* This option enables/disables automatic daylight savings time.
 The code includes rules for US Daylight Savings Time (second Sunday in March at 2am to first Sunday in November at 2am).
 The code can easily be modified for rules in other countries.
 * *12/24 Hours.* This option selects between 12 and 24 hour time formats.
+* *Blink Colon.* This option is available if using a colon separator.
+If enabled, it will blink the colon once per second, otherwise it will keep the colon on steady.
+This option is not available if #define CLOCK_COLON is commented in the code.
 * *Protect Cathode.* Nixie tubes are susceptible to cathode poisoning when material from an active cathode sputters on the inactive cathodes.
 This process can be reversed by occasionally cycling through all numbers for short durations.
 When enabled, this feature will cycle through all the numbers at a 10 Hz rate for 5 seconds.
 Besides protecting the cathodes, it also looks cool.
 Time intervals ranging from 15 minutes to two hours can be selected.
 * *Auto Shutoff.* When enabled, this feature will automatically turn off the tubes between designated hours (e.g., during the night), helping to preserve Nixie tube life.
 The off and on times are selectable through a submenu.
 * *Show Zero.* This option allows the user to select whether the left most Nixie tube (tens place for the hour) should be turned off when it is zero, or whether zero should be shown.